Misrepresentation In Property Sales: the consequences of not telling the truth when selling property

 Although completing the Seller’s Property Information Form is not mandatory, it is unlikely that a buyer will proceed with the purchase if their questions are not answered.

 Therefore when completing the Seller’s Property Information Form, the seller should answer questions as fully and honestly as possible.
-We often advise clients to think about what they would want to know about the property if they were buying it.
+We often advise clients to think about what they would want to know about the property if they were buying it, and how they would react if they bought a house with problems that were not disclosed.

-If a seller is not certain about an answer to a question in the Seller’s Property Information Form, they should think carefully about whether they want to answer it, or perhaps consider qualifying that answer.
+If a seller is not certain about an answer to a question in the Seller’s Property Information Form, they should think carefully about whether they want to answer it.

 What happens if the seller’s replies were accurate at the time they were given to the buyer, but by the time of exchange the information has changed?

-Case law is clear that a seller is under a continuing obligation to ensure that their replies to enquires are accurate up to the date of exchange of contracts.
+In some circumstances, a seller is under a continuing obligation to ensure that their replies to enquires are accurate up to the date of exchange of contracts.
+Therefore if there is a change of circumstances meaning that the original statement is no longer accurate, there is every chance the seller would be obliged to update the buyer.

 What if a seller knows something which is not specifically asked about by the buyer?

-The basic position here is ‘caveat emptor’, or 'buyer beware'.
+The basic position here is ‘caveat emptor’, or ‘buyer beware’.
 If a buyer does not ask the seller a question, they cannot then look to the seller for compensation if they discover something that they do not like about the property.
-It is up to the buyer to satisfy themselves that they want to purchase the property.
+It is up to the buyer to satisfy themselves that they want to purchase the property and ask questions about it which are important to them.

 As the basic position in a property transaction is buyer beware, it follows that if no statement or answer is given by the seller, the buyer cannot be said to have relied on it to enter into the transaction.